BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Optimizing Aggregates

-When the query contains a tolerated error rate, \sn can sample from the video and only populate a small number of rows (or not populate them at all) for dramatically faster execution.
-Similar to online aggregation~\cite{hellerstein1997online}, we provide absolute error bounds.
-However, we present a sampling procedure that terminates based on the sampling variance and a CLT bound~\cite{lohr2009sampling}, so that variance reduction methods can terminate early.
+\miniheadit{Sampling} When the query contains a tolerated error rate and there is not sufficient training data for a specialized NN, \sn samples from the video, populating at most a small number of rows for faster execution.
+Similar to online aggregation~\cite{hellerstein1997online}, we provide absolute error bounds, but the algorithm could be easily modified to give relative error bounds. \sn uses Empirical Bernstein stopping (EBS)~\cite{mnih2008empirical}, which allows for early termination based on the variance, which is useful for control variates.
+We specifically use Algorithm 3 in~\cite{mnih2008empirical}; we give an overview of this algorithm in an extended version of this paper~\cite{kang2019blazeit}.

-Regardless of the confidence level, for an absolute error bound of $\epsilon$, we require at least $\frac{K}{\epsilon}$ samples, where $K$ is the range of the estimated quantity (derived from an $\epsilon$-net argument~\cite{haussler1987eps}).
-For example, if the user queries for the average number of cars per frame, $K$ would be the maximum number of cars over all frames plus one.

-Thus, in \sn's adaptive sampling procedure, we being with $\frac{K}{\epsilon}$ samples.
-At every step, we linearly increase the number of samples.
-We terminate when the CLT bound gives that the error rate is satisfied at the given confidence level, namely,

-where $\delta$ is the confidence interval, $\hat{\sigma_N}$ is the sample standard deviation at round $N$, and $Q$ is the percent point function (i.e. the inverse of the cumulative distribution function) for the normal distribution~\cite{hellerstein1997online}.
-We use the finite sample correction to compute the sample standard deviation.